 More importantly to planning, what is the overall cost difference for Peru vs Ecuador?
 In general, the prices in Peru are relatively cheaper concerning basic food and accommodation.
 However, the costs for these are radically less when compared to the U.S, UK, or Europe.
 Thus, the cost differences between the two countries are negligible, unless of course you are backpacking or vacationing long term.

 Additionally, expenses are going to vary greatly from traveler to traveler.
 Amazon lodges in both countries and Galapagos cruises in Ecuador are divided into three and four price categories, respectively.
 One traveler might find a cruise or lodge category to be the most important decision in their trip, while another guest may find the dining options and tour itinerary to be more important.
 One recommendation I have, speak with our travel planners free of charge, where they can help match your desired budget with the many offerings out there.
+Make sure to budget for some souvenirs.
+Check out our Top Ecuador Souvenirs & Made Products article.

 Peru vs Ecuador: Geography